dannycahoon/apiWorkshop/README.md

 - Password: OracleiPa$$Us3r1

 > Note: You should come up with an additional string to further segment the work in your event, such as the city/location, etc.  For Example, if I were presenting this in Orlando and their student sequence, I might advise my students to add "Orlando" (e.g. TicketService**Orlando1**)

+## Questions
+If you have any questions about these tutorials or API Platform CS, follow the path below:

+### Oracle Employees
+1. Visit http://my.oracle.com/go/apipcs (VPN required) for a wealth of information about API Platform CS
+1. Use the FAQ that you will find on the above site.
+1. If your questions is not answered, then use the distribution list, also at the above site.

+### Non-Oracle Employees
+1. In the Developer Cloud Service instance where you are accessing this content, navigate to Issues.
+Create a new Issue, describing your issue/question.
+Make sure you provide your e-mail address in the description and assign the issue to *Robert Wunderlich*